PFP: How It Works

 Frequently Asked Questions

-PFP can use data from signals on the Washington, D.C. power line to a device, ground loop, current, RF, acoustic, etc.
+PFP can use data collected from un-intended EMI signals on power line to a device, ground loop, current, RF, acoustic, etc.

 PFP senses the EMI coming off of a chip, board or device through a probe connected to the pMon device.